18F/guides-template/pages/github.md

 - [Create a new local repository](#create-local-repo)
 - [Create a new 18F GitHub repository](#create-18f-repo)

-Once you've finished the steps below to push to your new 18F guide repo on GitHub, click the _Post Your Guide_ entry in the table of contents for the final steps to publish your guide.
+Once you've finished the steps below to create your new 18F guide repo and push it to GitHub, click the _Post Your Guide_ entry in the table of contents for the final steps to publish your guide.

 ## <a name="create-local-repo"></a>Create a new local repository